-White rice contains around 0.9 grams of fiber per 100 grams.
+The same variety but the white rice version contains around 0.9 grams of fiber per 100 grams.

 Does rice help you lose weight?

-111 calories per 100 gram.
-94.7 of these calories come from the carbohydrates (23 g per 100 grams of which 1.8 g fiber).
-White and brown rice come down to about the same net calories.
+100 grams of cooked long-grain brown rice contains around 111 calories per 100 grams.
+The examples of white and brown rice come down to about the same net calories.

 How much rice should you eat a day to lose weight?